 - Use a humidifier in winter and air conditioning in the summer to keep relative humidity between 35 percent to 45 percent.

-Avoid drastic humidity changes to keep the Amish Lebanon Dining Trestle Table looking beautiful.
+Avoid drastic humidity changes to keep the Amish Modesto Mission Trestle Dining Table looking beautiful.

 - Never store table leaves or fine furniture in a damp basement or garage.

 Store table leaves for the The Amish Oval Queen Anne Dining Table as close to the dining table as possible so they both adjust to the same relative humidity

 When your heat is on the humidity inside your home drops and steals moisture from your furniture.
 Dry heat can cause wood to dry out and shrink, possibly leading to cracks.